-Study permits are not required for citizens of EU/EEA/EFTA countries, instead they should complete a registration process after arrival in Norway.
+Study permits are not required for citizens of EU/EEA countries, instead they should complete a registration process after arrival in Norway.

 All other foreign nationals must apply for a residence permit to study in Norway.
 The Norwegian Directorate of Immigration(UDI) processes all new applications regardless of where the application has been submitted.